 Many people like to treat themselves to a perfectly-cooked steak now and then.
 The savory flavor of meat cooked just right paired with delicious sides and a proper drink to complement the experience is enough to make anyone’s night.

 People have their own preferences for the way their steak is cooked.
 Personally, I prefer a nice medium rare with a good sear and red center.
-However, I find that some restaurants don’t get the differences among steak doneness degrees and, worse, tend to get it wrong.
+However, I find that some restaurants don’t get the differences among steak doneness degrees and, worse, tend to insist on doing rare steak when a diner wants medium.